deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 # Install Pipenv
 # Note will install from a Pipfile if present
+# If PIPENV_PYTHON environment variable is set it will will pyenv Python version
+# Else provide python version explicitly using --python option
+# Will generate Pipfile and Pipefile.lock files, both of which should be added to source control
 pipenv install --python <version>

 # Install production dependencies